 This programme of study is designed to provide students with the necessary skills to enter the police service, should you wish.
 Beyond the police, this course will give you an understanding of the criminal justice system, social, cultural foundations in understanding crime, effects of criminal and deviant behaviours and contemporary criminology.

-Social Inclusion, Victimisation and Welfare (20 credits; compulsory).
+Serious and Organised Crime (20 credits; compulsory).

 The course will be assessed by a mixture of written coursework, project work, presentations and exams.

 This Framework aims to develop your professional skills and competence alongside your academic subject knowledge.
 You’ll study up to 40 credits per level throughout your programme from the Graduate Attributes Framework.